paultran47/paultran47.github.io/README.md

 * HTML5 and CSS code of every website page pass the W3C validators with no errors
   * HTML5 code is checked using the [Nu HTML checker](https://validator.w3.org/nu/)
-  * Usage of the modal pseudo-class in reset.css results in the [W3C CSS validator](https://jigsaw.w3.org/css-validator/) to throw an error because the pseudo-class is currently in Selectors Level 4.
-  However, because the pseudo-class works as intended in all modern browsers, I do not view this as an actual CSS code error.
+  * Usage of the modal pseudo-class in reset.css results in the [W3C CSS validator](https://jigsaw.w3.org/css-validator/) to throw an error because the pseudo-class is currently in Selectors Level 4 However, because the pseudo-class works as intended in all modern browsers, I do not view this as an actual CSS code error
   * W3C "validation" links are displayed in the footer of every website page
     * Links allow for quick re-validation of every page
-    * I am not including the links into my project sub-sites (e.g., [econ-grad-app-deadlines](https://github.com/paultran47/econ-grad-app-deadlines)).
+    * I am not including the links into my project sub-sites (e.g., [econ-grad-app-deadlines](https://github.com/paultran47/econ-grad-app-deadlines))
-    The reason for this is because these sub-sites are generated using the default GitHub Pages theme of [Cayman](https://github.com/pages-themes/cayman).
+    The reason for this is because these sub-sites are generated using the default GitHub Pages theme of [Cayman](https://github.com/pages-themes/cayman)
-    As a result, the W3C validation results wouldn't be reflecting my own design and code.
+    As a result, the W3C validation results wouldn't be reflecting my own design and code

 * Entire website uses [JetBrains Mono](https://www.jetbrains.com/lp/mono/) as its sole font.
-This choice is because the font is not only clean and legible (e.g., increased letter height), but has ligature support, italics support, wide language support, and is both free and open source.
+This choice is because the font is not only clean and legible (e.g., increased letter height), but has ligature support, italics support, wide language support, and is both free and open source
-  * The font is also my font-of-choice for all development interfaces.
+  * The font is also my font-of-choice for all development interfaces

 * Every website page is fully interactive within 2 seconds, including on 3G mobile connections.
 This speed is achieved by:
   1. All CSS and JS are minified at the source code
-  2. All HTML, CSS, and JS are [Brotli compressed via Cloudflare](https://developers.cloudflare.com/speed/optimization/content/compression/) to browsers, with Gzip compression as a fallback
+  2. All HTML, CSS, and JS are [Zstandard compressed via Cloudflare](https://developers.cloudflare.com/speed/optimization/content/compression/) to browsers, with Brotli then Gzip compression as a fallback order
-      * I will enable Zstandard compression (with Brotli, then Gzip compression as a fallback order) when the feature is fully rolled out to users
   3. remedy.css and reset.css are both inlined in the head tags
   4. Critical CSS for initial rendering of every page are inlined in the head tags